vdbabitskiy/pytest_api/README.md

-Just an example implementation of API coverage framework using pytest.
+Just an example implementation of API coverage framework using pytest!